-In general, the classification of RG flows rhymes with the development of bifurcations over time in the theory of dynamical systems -- see, for instance \cite{gukov2017rg}.
+The general classification of RG flows rhymes with the development of bifurcations (``catastrophes'') over time in the theory of dynamical systems -- see, for instance \cite{gukov2017rg}.
 In the catastrophe theory there are focuses, saddles, limits cycles and other attributes of the singularity theory, with corresponding fixed points, RG cycles and more exotic RG behavior.
-For instance, recently the RG counterparts of homoclinic orbits in the theory of dynamical systems have been found in the field theory \cite{jepsen2021homoclinic} as well as the example of chaotic behavior in RG flows \cite{bosschaert2022chaotic}.
-The phenomenon of incommensurability is also known in the theory of dynamical systems.
-Hence, following the same logic, one could expect the existence of its RG counterpart.
-Indeed, the RG approach was successful in describing the Devil's staircase pattern in a Harper equation for the electron in the crystal in presence of the magnetic field \cite{wilkinson1984critical, wilkinson1987exact}.
-It was argued in these papers that the tunneling in the phase space is the crucial ingredient.
+For instance, recently the RG counterparts of homoclinic orbits in the theory of dynamical systems have been found in the field theory \cite{jepsen2021homoclinic}, they also provide examples of chaotic RG flows \cite{bosschaert2022chaotic}.
+The incommensurability phenomenon is also known in the theory of dynamical systems.
+Hence, following the same logic, one could expect the existence of RG counterpart of the incommensurability.
+Indeed, the RG approach was successful in describing the Devil's staircase pattern in a Harper equation for the electron in a crystal in presence of a magnetic field \cite{wilkinson1984critical, wilkinson1987exact} where it was argued that the tunneling in the phase space is the crucial ingredient.